Expats from the US: Why UK Wheat Might Still Cause a Reaction

 What does component-resolved allergy testing involve?

 Component-resolved diagnostics use a blood sample to measure IgE antibodies against specific individual proteins within an allergen source, rather than testing against the whole allergen extract.
 For wheat, this means testing against proteins such as Tri a 19, Tri a 14, and Tri a aA_TI individually.
+This approach can provide a more detailed understanding of your sensitisation profile.

 Should I stop eating wheat before having an allergy blood test?

 For IgE allergy blood testing, you generally do not need to avoid wheat beforehand, as the test measures antibodies already present in your blood.
 However, if coeliac disease testing is also being considered, it is typically important to continue consuming gluten-containing foods for a period before the test.
+Seek medical advice if you are unsure.

-Take a Proactive Step Towards Understanding Your Health
+Taking a Proactive Step Towards Understanding Your Health